hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/client.rst

    :caption: `👇 This code on GitHub. <https://github.com/perun-network/perun-examples/blob/4a225436710bb47d805dbc7652beaf27df74941f/payment-channel/client/handle.go#L28>`__

 **Check proposal.**
-Before a channel proposal is accepted, it is essential to its parameters.
+Before a channel proposal is accepted, it is essential to check its parameters.
 If any of the checks fail, we reject the proposal by using ``r.Reject``.
 You can add additional checks to the logic, but the checks below are sufficient for our simple use case.